VeriBlock/b/doc/files.md

 Platform | Data directory path
 ---------|--------------------
-Linux    | `$HOME/.vbitcoin/`
+Linux    | `$HOME/.bitcoinsq/`
 macOS    | `$HOME/Library/Application Support/vBitcoin/`
 Windows  | `%APPDATA%\vBitcoin\` <sup>[\[1\]](#note1)</sup>

 2. The non-default data directory path can be specified by `-datadir` option.

-3. All content of the data directory, except for `vbitcoin.conf` file, is chain-specific.
+3. All content of the data directory, except for `bitcoinsq.conf` file, is chain-specific.
 This means the actual data directory paths for non-mainnet cases differ:

 Chain option        | Data directory path
 --------------------|--------------------